 - Do I want my selected artist to design something special for me?

-- Does it matter that somebody else has the same image already?
+- Does it matter if somebody else has the same image already?

-- Does it have to mean anything and if yes, then what?
+- Does the tattoo have to mean anything and if yes, then what?

 - What is the size that I imagine it to be?